Considering Grad School

 Most prospective PhD students, and many prospective master's students, will be required to submit a research proposal.
-The purpose of this document is:
+The purpose of this document is to:

 - Review your intended research project and ensure you have a grasp of the literature and major issues within the field.
 It may also be important to include the type of research (strategic, experimental, applied) and methodology you'll use.

-- Indicate whether field work will be required or if you'll need additional training (e.g. lab, ethical, or statistiics) for your study.
+- Indicate whether field work will be required or if you'll need additional training (e.g. lab, ethical, or statistics) for your study.

-- To show that you've created an appropriate timeline to complete your thesis in a timely fashion.
+- Show that you've created an appropriate timeline to complete your thesis in a timely fashion.

-- To confirm there's a faculty member within the department that can supervise you.
+- Confirm there's a faculty member within the department who can supervise you.

 Most programs require two or three letters of recommendation.
 Typically, two of those letters should be from an academic (supervisor or lecturer) who has a good knowledge of your academic achievement and can confirm you have the skills and qualities necessary for graduate school.